siljeflaglien/DataEksamen/README.md

 - You cannot run --client and --server at the same time
 - Either --client or --server has to be specified
 - --num and --time does not work together
+- you cannot run --interval and --parallel at the same time
 - All of the arguments are optional, so you can enter them in the order you want